mu-majid/Microservices-Nodejs-React/README.md

 - The entire app is deployed and runs in `Docker` containers executed in a `Kubernetes` cluster.

-- Finally, almost all of the code in this course is written with `Typescript`.
+- Finally, almost all of the code written in `Typescript`.